lucas-sudol/ThreadBasedScheduler/README.md

 A1 - Pthreads Based Scehduler

 ## Description
 Uses linux Pthreads to to perform thread based scheudling of PI computations.
+Using a text file, select the number of threads for the program to run in, and then schedule a pool of tasks to be complteded by the thread pool.
+These tasks will be the set iterations to calculate Pi too.

 ## Getting Started

 ### Dependencies
-POSIX compatible operating system
+POSIX pthreads compatible operating system

 ### Executing program